Simple exercises to improve your balance

 - Then support yourself with only one finger.

-- When you are steady on your feet, try balancing with no support at all.
+When you’re steady on your feet, try balancing with no support at all.

-You may also want to try yoga or tai chi to help improve your balance.
-They don’t need expensive classes or equipment.
-Find an instructional book, DVD or website to get started at home.
+You may also want to try yoga or tai chi.
+Many people do them to help improve balance.
+You don’t need expensive classes or equipment.
+Find a book, DVD or website to get started at home.
 Check out our free online classes.

-- Try standing on one foot while working in the kitchen, waiting in line or brushing your teeth.
+- Stand on one foot while working in the kitchen, waiting in line or brushing your teeth.

 - Walk heel to toe around the house or office.

-What if I’m recovering from a heart attack or stroke?
+What if I’ve had a heart attack or stroke?

 Some people are afraid to exercise after a heart attack.
-But it can help lower your chances of having another heart attack.
-The American Heart Association says exercise after stroke can strengthen your heart and your arms, and make it easier to walk.
+But it may help keep you from having another one.
+The American Heart Association says it’s good to get up and move after a stroke.
+It can make you stronger, and make it easier to walk.

-If you’ve had a heart attack or stroke, talk with your doctor before starting any exercise.
-You want to be sure you’re doing what’s best for you and your health.
+If you’ve had a heart attack or stroke, talk to your doctor.
+Ask what’s safe and healthy to do.
+You want to be sure you’re doing what’s best for you.